tiffanylian/daily-pennsylvanian-headline-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+### Updates Made to Scraper

+The purpose of the refactoring is to scrape the most recent article from the Opinions subpage of the Daily Pennsylvanian (that is the first article under the Opinions tab).
+This is useful as it helps keep students up to date in regards to what is currently a hot conversation topic.

+Changes were mainly made to the source URL so that it points to the opinions section, the scrape data point function such that it looks for elements with tag '<h3>' instead of '<a>' and sets data_point to the first such element's title that matches this description.